jan-bogaerts/mark/src/markdownCode.md

   ```

 ### build service
-- the build service is a global singleton that turns the markdown project data list into source code.
-It uses a set of transformers to iteratively generate conversions on the different text frames, starting with the original markdown code and finally ending with source code files that are stored on disk.
+- the build service is a global singleton that processes all the text-fragments of the project-service.
+It uses a set of transformers to iteratively generate conversions on the different text-fragments.
 - to build the project, the service performs the following actions:
   - for each text-fragment in project-service.data-list:
     - for every transformer in the list of entry-points of the cybertron-service:
-      - ask the transformer to render it's result (async).
+      - ask the transformer to render it's result (renderResult) (async).

 ### cybertron service